OTUSOFE365025/project-group-17/ATAM.md

 NR3: User session continuity <br>
 NR4: Scheduled maintenance <br>

+*TABLE*

-Scanario: QA2<br>
+Scanario: QA2
 Scenario Description: The system should remain operational and accessible 99.5% of the time or higher.
-Scheduled maintenance should cause minimal disruption, and automatic failover mechanisms should recover from crashes or downtime instantly to maintain continuous service availability.<br>
+Scheduled maintenance should cause minimal disruption, and automatic failover mechanisms should recover from crashes or downtime instantly to maintain continuous service availability.
-Stimulus: fault or maintenance event<br>
+Stimulus: fault or maintenance event
-Enviroment:
-Response:
+Enviroment: system running as required; redundant servers, monitering tools, and maintenance in order.
+Response: fault/maintenance detcted, users experience minimal disruption (<0.5% availibility), instant failover